Artificial intelligence for methane detection: from continuous monitoring to verified mitigation

 \subsubsection{Extra tables}

 In this section we provide supplementary information with the statistics derived in the main text.
-Table~\ref{tab:notified_plumes} shows the number of detected and notified plumes by country by the Methane Alert and Response System.
+Tables~\ref{tab:notified_plumes} and~\ref{tab:notified_plumes_by_month} show the number of detected and notified plumes by country and by month, respectively, by the Methane Alert and Response System.
 Table~\ref{tab:case_study_metrics} shows the metrics of the different models by case-study area.
 Table~\ref{tab:model_metrics_thresholds} shows the overall metrics for different probability thresholds.